-For-loops may entail the creation of new vectors during each iteration, resulting in repeated memory allocation.
-This dynamic allocation may be unnecessary, particularly if these vectors hold temporary intermediate results that don’t need to be preserved for future use.
+For-loops may involve the creation of new vectors during each iteration, resulting in repeated memory allocation.
+This dynamic allocation may be unnecessary, particularly if these vectors hold temporary intermediate results that don't need to be preserved for future use.
 In such situations, performance can be improved through the use of a technique known as pre-allocation.

 Our presentation begins with a review of methods for initializing vectors, which is a prerequisite for implementing a pre-allocation strategy.
 We then present two scenarios where pre-allocation proves advantageous, with special emphasis on its advantages within nested for-loops.

 There are two methods for initializing a vector with undef values.
 The first one is through a constructor, requiring the specification of length and element types.
 The second one is based on the function similar(y), which creates a vector with the same type and dimension as another existing vector y.
-This approach is particularly useful when your output matches the structure of an input.
+This approach is particularly useful when the output sought matches the structure of an input.

 Below, we compare the performance of approaches to initializing a vector.
 In particular, we establish that working with undef values is faster than populating vectors with specific values.
 To starkly show the differences in execution time, we repeat the process of vector creation 100,000 times.